CatalystCode/facenetapi/README.md

 * face verification - are two faces the same person?
 * similar face search

 This project makes use of the [facenet](https://github.com/davidsandberg/facenet) project.
+You will have to follow setup instructions from this project for the facenet neural network to function.

 *Work complete:*
 * detect faces by passing an image URL